Profile picture of Sandra Boone

 Biography

-At the University of Oregon, Sandra's research examines equity and power concerns for public relations/strategic communications professionals with a focus on the intersection of language, power, and identity.
-Her research bridges functionalist and critical/socio-cultural public relations scholarship, and she places an emphasis on application, action, and change.
+At the University of Oregon, Sandra's research examines equity and power concerns for public relations/strategic communications professionals, focusing on the intersection of language, power, and identity.
+Her research bridges functionalist and critical/socio-cultural public relations scholarship, and she emphasizes application, action, and change.
 Sandra previously earned a Strategic Communication MA at the University of Minnesota with a minor in Literacy & Rhetorical Studies.
-Her final Capstone research examined the communications practices of anti-trafficking organizations as an avenue to discuss the need of ethical/equitable storytelling practices.
+Her final Capstone research examined the communications practices of anti-trafficking organizations as an avenue to discuss the need for ethical/equitable storytelling practices for all professional communicators.

 Education